 Le Vieux Mas itself is in a tiny rural hamlet, of fewer than half a dozen houses.
 It is set on a hillside in about an acre of garden, meadow and woodland, and so feels remote from all hustle and bustle.
 It is at the end of a tiny lane, so there is no passing traffic virtually no artificial light at night, and it is almost totally quiet.
 The house is about 10 minutes up a winding road from le Collet de Dèze, which is on the N106 half way between Alès and Florac, within the Cévennes National Park.

-Cévennes is a wonderful area for outdoor activities
+is a wonderful area for outdoor activities such as

-such as walking, cycling and horse-riding.
-(It has
+walking, cycling and river-swimming.
+It has also become

-also become popular for travelling accompanied by a
+popular for travelling accompanied by a donkey, following

-le Collet de Dèze and table tennis and table football at
+tennis courts in le Collet de Dèze and table tennis and

-Le Vieux Mas.
-In the summer there are many other
+table football at Le Vieux Mas.
+In the summer there are

 parc a tree-top "parcours".

-amount of local produce.
+with local and fresh produce.
 There is no need to go

 further to shop, although we generally do a big weekly